shahzaneer/shahzaneer/README.md

  ## 🙋‍♂️ About Me

-- 🎓 I'm **CS** Junior at <a href="https://comsats.edu.pk/" >COMSATS Institute of Information Technology Islamabad.</a>
+- 🎓 I'm **CS** Senior at <a href="https://comsats.edu.pk/" >COMSATS Institute of Information Technology Islamabad.</a>
 - 👯 I'm Publications & Outreach Lead at 🇵🇰's First official Community of Flutter namely <a href="https://www.instagram.com/flutterisb/" >Flutter Islamabad </a>
 - 👯 I'm Campus Lead at Google Developers Student Club CUI Islamabad <a href="https://www.instagram.com/gdsccui/" >GDSC CUI </a>
-- 🌱 I'm currently learning <b>Flutter, Firebase, MERN stack for Development and Data Analysis for my Data major </b>
+- 🌱 I'm currently learning <b>Flutter, Firebase, MERN, Next.js, AWS </b>
-- 🗣️ I’m looking to collaborate with **Open-Source Projects and freelance work relating to flutter apps, data analysis, and technical content writing.**
+- 🗣️ I’m looking to collaborate with **Open-Source Projects and freelance work of Software Development.**
 - 📫 Reach out to me @**shahzaneer.dev@gmail.com**.
-- ⚡ Goal for 2023 ->> To Become a *Fullstack Dart and JavaScript Developer* and *Entry Level Data analyst.*
+- ⚡ Goal for 2024 ->> To Become a better and confident *Fullstack Software Development Engineer*
 - 😎 **Fun fact:** I love **Journalism** and like to play **Cricket**.

 <!--Social Media Links!-->